-1 Analysis of the streamflow extremes and long term water balance
+Analysis of the streamflow extremes and long term water balance in Liguria Region of Italy using a cloud permitting grid spacing reanalysis dataset

-Characterizing the hydrometeorological extremes, in terms of both rainfall and streamflow, as

-- 2 in Liguria Region of Italy using a cloud permitting grid spacing - 3 reanalysis dataset - 4 Francesco Silvestro1, Antonio Parodi1, Lorenzo Campo1, Luca Ferraris1 - 5 [1]{CIMA Research Foundation, Savona, Italy}
+4 Francesco Silvestro1, Antonio Parodi1, Lorenzo Campo1, Luca Ferraris1

+5 [1]{CIMA Research Foundation, Savona, Italy}

+7 Correspondence to: francesco.silvestro@cimafoundation.org

+8 Abstract

-- 7 Correspondence to: francesco.silvestro@cimafoundation.org - 8 Abstract - 10 well as the estimation of long-term water balance indicators are essential issues for flood alert 11 and water management services.
+9 Characterizing the hydrometeorological extremes, in terms of both rainfall and streamflow, as 10 well as the estimation of long-term water balance indicators are essential issues for flood alert 11 and water management services.
 In recent years, simulations carried out with meteorological models are getting available at increasing spatial and temporal resolutions (both historical 12 reanalysis and near real-time hindcast studies): thus, these meteorological datasets can be 13 14 used as input for distributed hydrological models to drive long-period hydrological reanalysis.
 15 In this work we adopted a high resolution (4 km-spaced grid, 3-hourly) meteorological 16 reanalysis dataset that covers Europe as a whole for the period between 1979 and 2008.
 This 17 reanalysis dataset was used together with a rainfall downscaling algorithm and a rainfall bias 18 correction technique in order to feed a continuous and distributed hydrological model.
-The resulting modelling chain allowed to produce long time series of distributed hydrological 19 variables for Liguria Region (N-W Italy) which have been impacted by severe hydro-20 21 meteorological events.
-22 The available raingauges were compared with the rainfall estimated by the dataset, and then 23 used to perform a bias correction in order to match the observed climatology.
-An analysis of the annual maxima discharges derived by simulated streamflow time series was carried out by 24 25 comparing the latter with the observations (where available) or a regional statistical analysis
+The 19 resulting modelling chain allowed to produce long time series of distributed hydrological 20 variables, inter alia streamflows and evapotranspiration for Liguria (N-W Italy), and the 21 western Mediterranean areas that have been most impacted by severe hydro-meteorological 22 events.

+The available raingauges were compared with the rainfall estimated by the dataset, and then used to perform a bias correction in order to match the observed climatology.
+An analysis of the annual maxima discharges derived by simulated streamflow time series was carried out by comparing the latter with the observations (where available) or a regional statistical analysis (elsewhere).
+Eventually, an investigation of long-term water balance was performed by comparing simulated runoff ratios with the available observations.

-- 1 (elsewhere).
-Eventually, an investigation of long-term water balance was performed by - 2 comparing simulated runoff ratios with the available observations. - 3 The study highlights the limits and the potentialities of the considered methodological - 4 approach in order to undertake an hydrological analysis in study areas mainly featured by - 5 small basins, thus allowing to overcome the limits of observations which are punctual and in - 6 some cases not fully reliable.
+The study highlights the limits and the potentialities of the considered methodological approach in order to undertake an hydrological analysis in study areas mainly featured by small basins, thus allowing to overcome the limits of observations which are punctual and in some cases not fully reliable.

-1 Introduction
+7 1 Introduction